IC 734 NED01 - Elliptical Galaxy in Crater

 The image below is a photograph of IC 734 NED01 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-IC 734 NED01 - Elliptical Galaxy morphological classification
+IC 734 NED01 - Elliptical Galaxy in Crater morphological classification

-IC 734 NED01 - Elliptical Galaxy is classified as Elliptical (E) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 734 NED01 - Elliptical Galaxy in the Hubble de Vaucouleurs sequence.
+IC 734 NED01 - Elliptical Galaxy in Crater is classified as Elliptical (E) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 734 NED01 - Elliptical Galaxy in Crater in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 734 NED01